lilygoose89/lva-blog/_posts/2018-07-03-liberate-your-style-launch-notes-from-the-creators.md

 **JANE:** &nbsp; &nbsp;Coming out of retirement at 67 to create something out of nothing with me, I knew I’d found a friend in Leah.
 A friend who could dream with me.
 At the beginning of this effort, I was caught up in the goal of achieving - a hangover from my past. &nbsp;This process of taking our designs from concept to launch, however, has taught me that it is more important to led and motivated by the dream, not the achievement.
 When I can be inspired and be led by my dreams, my fear of failure stops becoming an obstacle.

-> “Tou est permis” as the French say, anything goes! <cite>&ndash; Leah von Ahlburg</cite>
+> “Tout est permis” as the French say, anything goes! <cite>&ndash; Leah von Ahlburg</cite>

 **LEAH:** &nbsp; &nbsp;I wanted my designs to be fun, colorful, comfortable, casual and elegant.
 But more importantly, to inspire a freedom of spirit. &nbsp;The days of being told what to wear and how to wear it are long gone.
-“Tou est permis” as the French say, anything goes!
+“Tout est permis” as the French say, anything goes!
 This way lies freedom.
 When I was young, fashion was all about what was trendy for the day, and individuality was rare.

 **JANE:** &nbsp; &nbsp;Freedom and security don’t have to be mutually exclusive.
 On a personal level, our brand invites you to be free to express yourself and feel secure in that expression. &nbsp;Leah von Ahlburg Collection is also about personal evolution, creativity, rising above the mire that keeps us stuck and the rebirth of our imagination.